 The Hemmel.
 Old Town Farm

 Lovingly converted, light and modern barn - log-burning stove; open plan living/kitchen; luxurious shower room and exposed beams throughout.
-Shared courtyard garden and large private garden with patio enjoying fantastic views across the Rede Valley.
+Shared courtyard garden and large private garden that is securely fenced for dogs and has a patio with fantastic views across the Rede Valley.
 Located on a working farm within the newly designated International Dark Sky Park - perfect for star gazers and anyone seeking a relaxing countryside break.
+Well behaved dogs welcome.

 Ideal for friends sharing or a family holiday, The Hemmel is located only 15 miles from the Scottish Border and enjoys quick and easy access to many of Northumberland's finest attractions including: Hadrian's Wall; Kielder Water and Forest Park; the Cheviot Hills; and Alnwick Castle and Gardens.
 Old Town Farm sits on the edge of the Northumberland National Park and within the newly designated International Dark Skies Park.